AMX-30 AuF1

-The AMX-30 AuF1 is a French self-propelled gun vehicle currently in use by the armies of France and Saudi Arabia.
+The AMX-30 AuF1 is a French self-propelled gun vehicle currently in use by the army of Saudi Arabia.
 It replaced the former Mk F3 155mm in French Army service.
 The AuF1 primary advantage is that it incorporates full armor and nuclear-biological-chemical (NBC) protection for its crew of four, while the former Mk F3 155mm offered no protection and could carry only two of its four crew members.
 The AuF1 saw combat with the Iraqi Army in the Iran–Iraq War.

 AuF1

 The CN 155 AuF1 (Canon de 155 Automoteur Modèle F1, meaning "155 mm self-propelled gun model F1") is based on the AMX-30 main battle tank (MBT) chassis and equipped with a NATO-standard 155mm 39-caliber (L/39) gun with a bustle-mounted autoloader, giving a rate of fire of 8 rounds per minute.
 It is also equipped with a roof-mounted 12.7mm anti-aircraft gun.
 The AUF1 has an effective range of 23,000 meters firing conventional rounds and 28,000 meters using Rocket Assisted Projectiles (RAPs).